AbdalrhmanHamza/so/src/pages/posts/how-to-make-instagram-bot-using-python-and-insta-bot.md

 ---
-description: How to make an instagram bot using python and instabot in five lines of code.
+description: How to make an instagram bot using Python and instabot in five lines of Code.
-keywords: python, programming, instabot, insta bot, instagram bot, insta, instagram, promote messages, tutorials, bot
+keywords: Python, Programming, instabot, insta bot, instagram bot, insta, instagram, promote messages, tutorials, bot
 public: true
 layout: ../../layouts/BlogPost.astro
-title: How to make an instagram bot using python and instabot?
+title: How to make an instagram bot using Python and instabot?
 createdAt: 20 Dec 2022
 updatedAt: 20 Dc 2022
 tags: